Updated: January 9, 2023

 Look across all statuses, or you can choose to filter out statuses such as Done or Complete to give you a clearer view of the various “in-flight” statuses.

-Mean Time to Merge PRs
+Challenge 5: Tracking general delivery time for Epics using Mean Time to Merge PRs

-This complements Delivery Time and can help spot any causes for concern (e.g. PRs sitting in a review state for a long period) which will cause the overall cycle time to increase.
+This complements Delivery Time and can help you identify any unusual events (e.g. PRs sitting in a review state for a long period) which will cause the overall cycle time to increase.

 Filter by merged state so you can focus on only the PRs that have been merged.
-You can also use the Created Pull Requests metric and apply a filter on “open” PRs to ensure the team is responsive real-time.
+You can also use the Created Pull Requests metric and apply a filter on “open” PRs to ensure the team is responsive in real-time.